-Each classroom within the school will allow children to play during recess and outside time.
-We will stagger start times, lunch/recess times and departure times to reduce the group size and exposure among different age groups.
-Again, this is a strategic risk assessment where students will have their own classmates to interact, play and practice healthy distancing.
-Our teacher to student ratio will be no greater than 1:16 in middle school, 1:14 in elementary, 1:10 in primary and 1:6 in toddler programs.
+Each campus will allow children to play during recess and when outside will not be required to wear masks: students or staff.
+Each campus has one class.
+The last summer school session will have multiple classrooms on the elementary campus.
+A final decision regarding safety protocols for multiple cohorts will be made in early July.
+This is a strategic risk assessment where students will have their own classmates to practice healthy distancing, interact, and play.
+Our teacher to student ratio will be no greater than 1:14 in elementary and 1:10 in primary and 1:6 in toddler programs.

-What we will do is teach your children through grace and courtesy lessons, integral to Montessori programs, how to navigate this new world we live in: to learn how to wash hands thoroughly, why it's important to do so, why people are wearing masks and how to put one on and take one off; what is social distancing and why it's important in public spaces; who has greater risk of becoming sick and how we can lessen the likelihood of infection by our actions and choices.
+What we will continue to do is teach your children through grace and courtesy lessons, integral to Montessori programs, how to navigate this new world we live in: learning how to wash hands thoroughly, why it's important to do so, why people are wearing masks and how to put one on and take one-off; why air purifiers are used inside, what is social distancing and why it's important in public spaces; who has a greater risk of becoming sick and how we can lessen the likelihood of infection by our actions and choices.

 These new procedures will require young children (2yrs-5yrs) to wear masks in the classroom.
 Staff will wear masks, as will parents or adults.
 Where feasible they will observe the social distancing rules expected of older children and adults.
 We do not believe it is possible to enforce those restrictions with our younger children.
-Lower elementary, upper elementary and middle school students will wear masks when inside or outside as well as follow social distancing guidelines.
+Lower Elementary and Upper Elementary students will wear masks when inside and follow current social distancing guidelines.
 Strenuous exercise outside will preclude the use of masks.
-Nevertheless, we believe reopening with these new protocols represents an important first step in responsibly living with this virus.
+We believe staying open with these protocols represents a path to responsibly live with this virus.

-In sum, KMS has concluded that reopening our campuses under these conditions is in the best interest of the community and that each KMS family will make its own decision about the balance of risk, and what is best for their children.
-KMS is requiring all students and staff to provide negative COVID-19 test results before returning to school.
-Our dual approach will give families the flexibility to make choices needed for their own unique situation.
+In sum, KMS has concluded that remaining open on our campuses under these conditions is in the best interest of the community and that each KMS family will make its own decision about the balance of risk, and what is best for their children.
 The information in this document will provide clarity around the practices and procedures KMS has established to minimize exposure to our community but in no way warrants that COVID-19 or other communicable disease infection will not occur through participation in our program.